Andreasgdp/notes/code-reviews/code-reviews.md

 - **Break down your changes into smaller, more digestible PRs.**
 - **Separation of concerns in PRs**
-  - Minor relates refactors and bugfixes can be in the same PR - but separate commits.
+  - Minor related refactors and bugfixes can be in the same PR - but separate commits.
   - Separate PRs for new features and bugfixes and refactorings that are not directly related.
 - **Don't be afraid to merge fragments of work - Feature toggle**
   - Long-lived branches can be a pain to merge and review - Avoid them.